mikekeith52/AllStatesForecast/user_guide.md

 - this is meant for manual arima modeling; for a more automated implementation, see the forecast_auto_arima() and forecast_sarimax13() methods
 - Parameters:
   - **test_length** : int, default 1
-    - the number of periods to holdout in order to test the model
+    - the number of periods to hold out to test the model
     - must be at least 1
   - **Xvars** : list, "all", or None default None
     - the independent variables to use in the resulting X dataframes